kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="not-a-tutorial"></a>
 ## This is not a tutorial

 To be clear, this is not a tutorial.
-I may do tutorials on certain parts of the code in the future but for now, I'm just my documenting my approach to solving a specific problem.
+I may do tutorials on certain parts of the code in the future but for now, I'm just documenting my approach to solving a specific problem.

-[The code is thoroughly commented code on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") where you can review it and also feel free to ask me questions about it either on Twitter or as a post comment.
+[The code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to ask questions/make comments about it either on [Twitter](https://twitter.com/kaidez "Visit kaidez on Twitter") or as a post comment.
 You would want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").

 <a name="the-situation"></a>
 ## The Situation

-I had a project at work where I basically had to create a single page website using a standard HTML/CSS/JavaScript web stack.
+I had a project at work where I had to create a single page website using a standard HTML/CSS/JavaScript web stack.
 The tools in my development environment were configured like this:

 * [Jade](http://jade-lang.com/ "Review the Jade HTML template engine") was used for HTML pre-processing.
 * [LESS](http://lesscss.org/ "Review the LESS pre-processor") was used for CSS pre-processing.
 * [CoffeeScript](http://coffeescript.org/ "Review the CoffeeScript JS pre-processor") was used for JavaScript pre-processing.
-* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it makes me very productive inside my dev environment with it while building a responsive web design.
+* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it makes me very productive inside my dev environment while I build a responsive web design.
 * [Bower](http://bower.io/ "Review the Bower web package manager") was used to manage browser-level dependencies via a `bower.json` file.
 * [npm](https://www.npmjs.com/ "Review the npm package manager for Node") was used to manage development-level dependencies via a `package.json` file.
 * [Grunt](http://gruntjs.com/ "Review the Grunt task runner") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate tasks related to the things above, including building out the final page.